cklim83/test_md/oop/method_access_control.md

   end
 end
 ```
-`some_method` cannot be private but must be protected because we need it to support explicit receivers (`x` in this example).
-The typical internal helper methods can usually be private since they never need to be called this.
+`some_method` cannot be private but must be protected so that another instance `x` can also call it in the class definition.
+Helper methods that need not be called by other instances can be private.

 **Example 2**